PORTLAND MENNONITE CHURCH

 • GIVE

-If you are able to offer financial support we invite you to give to the Care Fund at PMC.
+If you are able to offer financial support, we invite you to give to the Care Fund at PMC.
 We also encourage you to support our local community partners (Street Roots, Mainspring, Nightstrike, Ecumenical Ministries of Oregon) and the work of the church that stretches globally (Mennonite Central Committee, Mennonite Mission Network).
 All of your gifts can be given through the church.
 Make sure to designate where the money is to go.

 Thank you!